kongondo/FieldtypeMatrix/README.md

 Other more complex queries are possible, e.g. find all products that are either red or purple in colour, come in x-large size and are priced less than $50.

 ##Changelog

+###Version 0.0.8
+Option to populate matrix table via a .csv/.txt file upload.
+Top and Bottom Reset buttons to clear all matrix values before save.
+Changed development status to Beta.

 ###Version 0.0.7
 Added optional feature enabling fast import of CSV data using MySQL's LOAD DATA INFILE.